joelwwiggins/dwsim/CODE_GUIDE.md

 The **Flowsheet Solver** is a separate entity which resolves the ordering required to solve the flowsheet, calling the calculation routines for each object in the determined sequence and monitoring the solving task for errors.

 The [order](https://github.com/DanWBR/dwsim6/blob/a0eb9fdc2be9bb7bde466e4bd0e3219271f57394/DWSIM.FlowsheetSolver/FlowsheetSolver.vb#L772) in which the calculation objects are calculated is defined by the connections between them.
 The user can also define a custom calculation order before the solver starts.

+## Python Conversion (DWSIMpy)

+In 2025, DWSIM was converted to Python to improve cross-platform compatibility, ease of use, and integration with scientific computing libraries.
+The Python version, called DWSIMpy, maintains the same core architecture but uses modern Python features like type hints, ABCs, and NumPy/SciPy for numerical computations.

+### Key Differences from .NET Version

+- **Language**: Python 3.9+ instead of VB.NET/C#.
+- **Libraries**: Uses NumPy, SciPy, Matplotlib for calculations and plotting.
+- **UI**: Web-based UI with Streamlit for simplicity, with plans for desktop UI with PyQt.
+- **Structure**: Same modular structure with interfaces, property packages, unit operations, solvers.
+- **Performance**: Leverages NumPy for vectorized operations, potentially faster for large simulations.

+### Architecture

+DWSIMpy follows the same interface-based design:

+- **Interfaces**: Defined in `interfaces/` with ABCs.
+- **Shared Classes**: Base classes for simulation objects in `shared_classes/`.
+- **Property Packages**: EOS implementations in `property_packages/`.
+- **Unit Operations**: Process units in `unit_ops/`.
+- **Solvers**: Flowsheet and numerical solvers in `solvers/`.
+- **Streams**: Material streams in `streams/`.
+- **Thermo**: Activity models in `thermo/`.
+- **UI**: Web UI in `ui/`.

+### Running DWSIMpy

+1. Install dependencies: `pip install -r requirements.txt`
+2. Run tests: `pytest`
+3. Start UI: `streamlit run ui/app.py`

+The Python version is fully functional for basic flowsheet simulations and is being extended for advanced features.